shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - we can extrapolate lost events - e.g. location updates in a ride sharing service
   - advantage - at most once delivery has the least latency and cost
 - "at least once delivery semantics" -
-  - the producer will resend the event if the acknowledgement is not received - so, it can result in duplicate events if the message is received but the acknowledgement is lost
+  - the producer will resend the event if the acknowledgement is not received
-  - consumer sends the acknowledgement to the broker only after successfully processing the event - so, if the consumer crashes after processing the event and before the acknowledgement, it can result in duplicate events
+  - consumer sends the acknowledgement to the broker only after successfully processing the event
+  - so, it can result in duplicate events if the message is received (and potentially processed) but the acknowledgement is lost
   - use of at least once delivery - data loss is not acceptable
   - e.g. reviews can be overridden if received multiple times
   - disadvantage - more latency, e.g. broker and producer need to wait for acknowledgements etc